Zoumana Camara: International career

 Camara earned his only cap for France on 1 June 2001, at the 2001 FIFA Confederations Cup, starting in the second group stage game against Australia (0–1 loss), with the national team eventually winning the tournament.

 Coaching career

 After retiring, Camara worked for Paris Saint-Germain as assistant manager.
 He was in this role under Laurent Blanc, Unai Emery and Thomas Tuchel successively, but left upon the arrival of Mauricio Pochettino in January 2021.
 He then became a youth academy sports coordinator at the club.
 For the 2021–22 season, PSG promised Camara a role as a youth team coach.
 He was eventually confirmed as under-19 head coach on 1 July 2021.
+In the 2022–23 season, Camara's under-19s finished runners-up in the Championnat National U19, losing in the final to Nantes.
+In the 2023–24 season, they came out on top, winning the league after beating Auxerre 3–1 in the final.
+Camara subsequently decided to leave PSG.

+On 8 April 2025, Camara signed with Ligue 1 side Montpellier.